WordPress/playground-tools/README.md

 # or `npm run dev` to watch for changes
 ```

 You'll find the built assets in the dist directory.
-You can make changes, install the interactive code plugin, and test them.
+You can make changes, run the VS Code extension or install the interactive code plugin, and test them.

 ## Contributing